Installation over an Existing Lawn

 - Cut lawn/weeds as low as possible, to one inch or less, with dull blade, to help kill off existing growth.

-- Consider Hydro-Seeding: You may want to hire a professional to HYDRO-SEED if you your lawn has substantial slope or your are seeding under doubtful weather conditions (e.g. early/late season frost or late spring/late summer heat).
+- Consider Hydroseeding: You may want to hire a professional to HYDRO-SEED if your lawn has substantial slope or your are seeding under doubtful weather conditions (e.g. early/late season frost or late spring/late summer heat).
 Make sure they add a tackifier (a glue like mixture) to the HYDRO-SEED mix to ensure the seeds stay in place until germination occurs.

 Enjoy your lush organic lawn!